 Cons: The biggest issue with email marketing is that you must build a list before you can start using this strategy.
 Fortunately, there are several strategies to create a list.
 The easiest way to begin building a list is to use a lead magnet on a landing page and drive traffic to the page, possibly with PPC (see above).
 You need to provide quality content to a list in addition to asking for sales.
 A company that builds a list and only pitches to it without ever giving any value back will quickly deplete it and use up any goodwill they have with subscribers.

 A well-cultivated email list, segmented, and managed can be one of the finest marketing assets a business can have.
 Many small eCommerce sites find their email list is the lifeblood of their business and a way to generate quick sales.
 Email marketing will work but does require an upfront investment as well as offering value to subscribers.
+To generate instant website traffic you create a great email and press the send button.
+Presto!
+Instant website traffic.

 Website Traffic Tool 4: Blogging

 A blog is simply a page on your site that has links to articles that your potential customers would find valuable and useful.
 Blog articles are NOT content that other people have generated or links to content outside of your site.
 These are articles that your business must create and have on your site.
 They need to be unique and useful to your customers.
+To create great articles create a buyer persona to figure out

 Some of the easiest articles to create answer all the questions customers have about your product or service.
 For example, a pool installer in North Carolina wrote several articles about the questions people asked him regarding installing and maintaining pools.
 He went on to add other articles about outdoor entertaining, landscaping, and architecture.
 His customers loved the content and he became one of the busiest contractors in the area.